zareef8/-Group_J_PARKING_LOT_MANGEMENT_SYSTEM/README.md

 # Authors #

-  -Arif Rubayet
+  * Arif Rubayet

-  -Christopher Owoicho
+  * Christopher Owoicho

-  -Michael Schrier
+  * Michael Schrier

-  -Zareef Al Islam
+  * Zareef Al Islam

 # Brief Description #
 The program consists of features for both an Admins and the Clients of the parking lot.